 A degree is usually the minimum required for teaching jobs.
 In many countries it is also needed for the visa.
 It usually doesn’t matter what subject your degree is in as long as it’s from an English speaking university.

 If you have a degree then you stand a good chance of getting a teaching job.
-However, you will stand a much better chance if you also have a TEFL certificate and these are the usual minimum requirements in many schools and countries.
+However, you will stand a much better chance if you also have taken a 120hr TEFL Course and these are the usual minimum requirements in many schools and countries.

 Plus, of course, if you’ve taken a TEFL course it will make your teaching so much better and you’ll be more confident in class.
 This can make all the difference in the world to your first year’s teaching!

 A Degree and a TEFL Certificate is generally accepted to be the basic qualifications for a new teacher in most schools and most TEFL jobs.
-You will have a lot of choice when it comes to where you want to teach and can go virtually anywhere (for a look at where you can teach see here.)
+You will have a lot of choice when it comes to where you want to teach and can go virtually anywhere (for a look at where you can teach see the links below.

 Note that when we say TEFL Certificate this means TEFL Certificate, TESL Certificate, TESOL Certificate, etc. These acronyms are virtually synonymous.
 Also note that a CELTA is a high-end TEFL certificate.